thephez/docs-core/docs/api/remote-procedure-call-quick-reference.md

 * [FinalizePSBT](../api/remote-procedure-calls-raw-transactions.md#finalizepsbt): finalizes the inputs of a PSBT.
 The PSBT produces a network serialized transaction if the transaction is fully signed. _New in Dash Core 18.0.0_
 * [FundRawTransaction](../api/remote-procedure-calls-raw-transactions.md#fundrawtransaction): adds inputs to a transaction until it has enough in value to meet its out value. **Updated in Dash Core 20.0.0**
 * [GetRawTransaction](../api/remote-procedure-calls-raw-transactions.md#getrawtransaction): gets a hex-encoded serialized transaction or a JSON object describing the transaction.
 By default, Dash Core only stores complete transaction data for UTXOs and your own transactions, so the RPC may fail on historic transactions unless you use the non-default `txindex=1` in your Dash Core startup settings. _Updated in Dash Core 0.16.0_
+* [GetTxChainlocks](../api/remote-procedure-calls-raw-transactions.md#gettxchainlocks): returns the block height each transaction was mined at and whether it is ChainLocked or not. **Added in Dash Core 20.0.0**
 * [JoinPSBTs](../api/remote-procedure-calls-raw-transactions.md#joinpsbts): joins multiple distinct PSBTs with different inputs and outputs into one PSBT with inputs and outputs from all of the PSBTs.
 * [SendRawTransaction](../api/remote-procedure-calls-raw-transactions.md#sendrawtransaction): validates a transaction and broadcasts it to the peer-to-peer network. _Updated in Dash Core 0.15.0_
 * [SignRawTransactionWithKey](../api/remote-procedure-calls-raw-transactions.md#signrawtransactionwithkey): signs a transaction in the serialized transaction format using private keys provided in the call. _New in Dash Core 0.17.0_